fkul/orderbook-ui/README.md

 ### Moving logic into packages

-Moving parts of the code into packages (@fkul/avg and @fkul/react-ws-api) helps to better separate presentation from logic.
+Moving parts of the code into packages (`@fkul/avg` and `@fkul/react-cf-ws-api`) helps to better separate presentation from logic.
 It also allows to reuse the packages in other projects.

+### WebSocket connection

+The package `@fkul/react-cf-ws-api` is using the [react-use-websocket](https://github.com/robtaussig/react-use-websocket) library to establish a WebSocket connection.
+I've used it successfully in other projects, so the choice with obvious.
+One great feature I'm making use of in this case as well is the ability to share the WebSocket connection.
+Multiple components can use a single WebSocket, which is closed and cleaned up when all subscribed components have unsubscribed/unmounted.
+This allows to initiate the `useCfWs()` hook within the `widget` and not worry that it will end up creating several connections with multiple `widgets` using it.

 ### Throttling